inspec/inspec-aws/docs/resources/aws_network_acl.md

 ---
-title: About the AWS Network ACL Resource
+title: About the AWS network ACL Resource
+platform: aws
 ---

 # aws_network_acl

-Use the `aws_network_acl` InSpec audit resource to test the properties of a single Amazon Network ACL.
+Use the `aws_network_acl` InSpec audit resource to test the properties of a single Amazon network ACL.

 ## Syntax

-An `aws_network_acl` resource block declares the tests for a single Amazon Network ACL by `network_acl_id`.
+An `aws_network_acl` resource block declares the tests for a single Amazon network ACL by `network_acl_id`.

     describe aws_network_acl(network_acl_id: 'acl-001db867a1898981b') do
       it { should exist }